naschidaniel/fly-tirol/README.md

 ### Optimize Images for Production

-The `image-optimizer` tool is needed to optimise the images in the folder `./media_flytirol` or `./media_white`.
-Place the latest release of [image-optimizer](https://github.com/naschidaniel/image-optimizer) for your system in the `./` directory.
-The original images are used for the local development environment.
+The `image-optimizer` tool is used to optimize images in the folders `./public_flytirol/media` or `./public_whitecloud/media`.
+Place the latest release of [image-optimizer](https://github.com/naschidaniel/image-optimizer) for your system in the root directory.
+For local development, the original images are used.

 The images are optimized on the basis of the screen widths from [https://tailwindcss.com/docs/responsive-design](https://tailwindcss.com/docs/responsive-design) and the two additional sizes `xs: 512 px` and `2xs: 384 px`.